ivancasanovaas/football-transfer-market-network/results/README.md

 ## Output figures (`figs`)

-The output figures can be modelled from the Jupyter Notebook `plots.ipynb` in a simple manner.
+The output figures can be modelled from the Jupyter Notebook `plots.ipynb` in a simple manner:

+1. **Degree distributions**: Direct and complementary cumulative (b) degree distributions of the football transfer market network.
+2. **Correlations**: Average nearest neighbors degree and average clustering coefficient of the football transfer market network.
+3. **Prevalences**: Empirical prevalence evolution and average steady-state prevalence as a function of the infection rate.
+4. **Life-time distributions**: